helpwave/helpwave/products/impulse/README.md

 ## The idea

 The aim of helpwave impulse is to reduce the load on the health care sector by helping people to live a healthier lifestyle.
-This will reduce or delay the occurrence of illness, which leads to a more sustainable population.
+This will reduce the occurrence of illness, which leads to a more sustainable population.
 Healthier in this context means an improvement of the nutrition, fitness or mental health.

 ## The concept